ShaggyTech/nhtsa-api-wrapper/README.md

 The NHTSA Vehicles API actually contains a total of 24 different endpoints.
 The API homepage can be found at [https://vpic.nhtsa.dot.gov/api/](https://vpic.nhtsa.dot.gov/api/) for further information.

+⚠️ Note: API response format is hardcoded to `json`, other response formats (xml, csv) are not supported by this package.

 If you find an issue or would like to make or suggest improvements, I would gladly welcome the feedback.

 ### Documentation